FreeRTOS/iot-reference-arm-corstone3xx/docs/running_aws_iot_core_device_advisor_tests.md

 ./tools/scripts/build.sh ${APPLICATION_NAME} -c
 ```

-This will build the example with the Arm Compiler (armclang) by default.
-If you
-would like to build it with the Arm GNU Toolchain (arm-none-eabi-gcc)
-[installed by yourself](./development_environment.md), append the extra option
-`--toolchain GNU` to the build command above.

 ## Running the application

 We need to start the device advisor tests before running the application.
 If